Skip to main content

 Every response includes:

-• risks[] — Identified risks with subject, type, severity, features
+• risks[] — Identified risks with subject, type, severity, imminence, features

 Risk Structure